argilla-io/argilla/docs/_source/practical_guides/create_update_dataset/create_dataset.md

-# 🛠️ Create and configure dataset
+# 🧑‍💻 Create and update a dataset

 ## Feedback Dataset